gamesbook/pyprototypr/docs/index.rst

 pyprototypr: Table of Contents
 ==============================

-The **pyprototypr** documentation consists of the sections described below.
+The **pyprototypr** documentation consists of all the sections listed below.

-Although its great to be able to just “jump in” and start using a program, these sections are designed to be read in order - apart from the examples, they all contain useful information and build on each other.
+Although its great to be able to “jump in” and just start using a program, the sections below are designed to be read in order - apart from the examples, they all contain useful information and build on each other.